Peruvian Rice Recipe

 3 teaspoons salt

-Directions for peruvian rice recipe:
+Directions for peruvian rice:

 Heat 2 tablespoons of the vegetable oil in a pan over medium heat, add the garlic, and fry for 2 minutes until softened but not browned.